Executive Centre

 No analysis available

-The remarks contain clear, unambiguous language that the building is fully insured, which is strong public-remarks evidence.
-This supports a high-confidence true value.
+The listings contain clear, unambiguous statements that the building is fully insured.
+This strongly supports full HOA/walls-in style coverage, and the language is direct enough to support a high-confidence true value.

 Strong building-level evidence confirms fire sprinklers are present.
 Multiple listings explicitly say 'Unit has sprinklers,' 'unit has three interior sprinklers,' and 'building is well maintained with sprinklers,' which aligns with the high current MLS checkbox rate.
 This appears to be consistent across many agents rather than a one-off remark.